 Humans are a likely source of infection.
 Poultry producers should avoid contact with birds other than their own.
 They should change clothes or wear farm-specific coveralls when working around birds.
 Change boots when entering and leaving the farm.
 Use disinfectant footbaths and change disinfectant according to manufacturer’s directions.
 Screen visitors for recent poultry contact.

 Vehicular traffic from farm to farm should be avoided.
 Vehicles that must travel between farms should be power washed and then disinfected.
 A disinfectant bath may be ineffective if the vehicle is not clean or the disinfectant is not changed regularly.
 If the disinfectant looks dirty, it is probably ineffective as inorganic material can inhibit disinfectant activity.

 Wild birds must be kept from farms by overhead fences and coverings over house openings.

-Anything that can carry the infectious agent (bird flu virus) onto the farm must be stopped.
+Anything that can carry the infectious agent (AI virus) onto the farm must be stopped.
 Control points (such as boot changes) must be used at all times to be effective.
 It is important to follow common sense in an isolation program and to guard against the tendency to relax efforts over time.